Rashmimulik2001/PPL-lab/README.md

 #Assignment 6: This assignment s also of OOP but also contain use of turtle module to draw different shapes.
 #Assignment 7: DIfferent types of exceptions are handle in this assignment using python programming language.
 #Assignment 8: Paint Event is handle in this assignment using Tkinter module
+#Assignment 9: This assignment contains two programs written in LISP programming languge.
+First program is to find element from list present at nth position & Second program is to find factorial of number entered by user.